LedgerProject/GeneCoop/Demonstrator/README.md

 1. Install Python 3.8
 2. (Optional) Install a virtual environment manager such as miniconda or virtualenv.
 3. (Optional) create a virtual environment and activate it.
 Ex `conda create -n Demonstrator python==3.8` and then `conda activate Demonstrator`
-4. Install Django with version >=3.0 (we use 3.1)
-5. Install django extension: `pip install django-extensions`
+4. Install requirements: `pip install -r pip_requirements.txt`
-6. Change directory to `Genecoop/Demonstrator/ResearchInterface`
+5. Change directory to `Genecoop/Demonstrator/ResearchInterface`
-7. Run the webserver that serves the apps: `python manage.py runserver --settings=labspace.settingsD`
+6. Run the webserver that serves the apps: `./startDevelopment.sh` for development or `startProduction.sh` for production (runs on Linux with screen)

 You should see a message similar to the following:
 ```